 What is Pecking Order Theory?

-In the most simple words, pecking order theory can be expressed as that firms at the very first prefer retained earnings to finance their investment requirements.
-Then, if the internal resources are insufficient, they prefer to finance the capital need with debt, and, finally, if nothing works, they go for equity infusion.
+According to the pecking order theory, firms prioritize using retained earnings to finance their investment requirements.
+Then, if the internal resources are insufficient, they prefer to finance the capital needed with debt, and, finally, if nothing works, they go for equity infusion.

 This pecking order is critical as it indicates how the company is performing.
 For example, if a company can finance its requirements internally, it is doing well.
 On the other hand, if a company opts for debt financing, it indicates that management is certain of good results and can comfortably meet its obligations.
 Finally, if a company has to rely on equity financing, it may send a negative signal.